Bathroom Remodel Cost NJ: Complete 2026 Pricing Guide — featured image

 Tile and labor are typically the two largest expenses.
 Tile and flooring account for 25-30% of the total budget — a fully tiled shower with waterproofing is the most labor-intensive element.
 Labor overall accounts for 30-40% of the project cost in NJ.
 Plumbing relocation, when required, is the single biggest cost variable — moving a toilet or shower can add $3,000-$7,000 to the project.

 Electric radiant floor heating in a NJ bathroom costs $1,500-$4,500 installed, including the heating mat, thermostat, dedicated electrical circuit, and the slight increase in tile installation complexity.
-The cost depends on bathroom size — a small bathroom (40 sq ft) runs $1,500-$2,500 while a large master bath (100+ sq ft) runs $3,000-$4,500.
+The cost depends on bathroom size — a small bathroom (40 sq ft) runs $1,500-$2,500 while a large primary bath (100+ sq ft) runs $3,000-$4,500.
 Heated floors add comfort that is especially noticeable during NJ winters and are a popular upgrade with strong resale appeal.

-A small bathroom (40-60 sq ft) remodel in Central NJ costs $10,000-$18,000 for a cosmetic refresh, $20,000-$35,000 for a mid-range remodel, and $35,000-$55,000 for a full custom renovation.
+A small bathroom (40-60 sq ft) remodel in Central NJ costs $10,000-$18,000 for a cosmetic refresh, $25,000-$40,000 for a standard full remodel, and $40,000-$60,000 for a custom renovation.
 Small bathrooms cost less in total but more per square foot because fixed costs — permits, demolition, waterproofing, and plumbing fixtures — spread across less area.
-Half baths (20-30 sq ft) start at $5,000 for a cosmetic refresh.
+Half baths (20-30 sq ft) start around $5,000 for a cosmetic refresh.

 You can save $1,500-$3,000 by doing demolition yourself — removing the old vanity, toilet, tile, and drywall.
 Painting is another easy DIY save.
 However, plumbing, electrical, tile installation, and waterproofing should always be done by licensed professionals.
 In NJ, plumbing and electrical work must be performed by licensed tradespeople and inspected by the municipality.
 Improper waterproofing is the number one cause of bathroom failures — this is not an area to cut corners.